It may seem worse in the winter, but dry, cracked, red skin isn’t just a seasonal concern.

 To help alleviate dry, itchy skin and retain moisture, try placing a humidifier in your room.

 When to see a doctor

-When you've tried all the right creams and creating a more humid environment and nothing improves, it’s time to see a dermatologist.
-You may have developed a contact dermatitis and need prescription topical corticosteroids to overcome the skin barrier damage and inflammation.
+If you've tried all the right creams and at-home remedies, and nothing improves, it’s time to see a dermatologist.

 “I always tell my patients that you should use what is working best for your skin,” Goyal says.
 “But if the condition of your skin starts causing a lot of itchiness or you notice cracking and scaling, it’s important to reach out for help.”

 For more information or to make an appointment with a dermatologist, visit us via RUSH Dermatology.